-Yum, it’s tomato season!
-I’m putting them in everything, which is what inspired this crazy delicious California Quinoa.
+If you have delicious tomatoes and avocados, put them in everything!
+That’s what inspired this crazy delicious California Quinoa Recipe.
 Fast, easy, and flavorful with fresh herbs and avocado, be sure to use a zippy, high quality red wine vinegar for your marinade.
 Let’s talk more about that…

 Is All Red Wine Vinegar the Same?